drcjar/prescribing-seminar-dec2016/prescribing-seminar-dec2016.md

 # Today you will learn (if you didn't know it already)

 ##
-1. The difference between colophōn and Colophon
+1. The difference between Colphon, Colophon, colophōn, and colophony
 2. The difference between python and python
-3. That GP Prescribing Datasets are available and fun to play with
+3. That GP Prescribing Datasets are available and fun to play with (with a special look at puffers and pecuniary matters)

-# Lungs at work
+# Christmas Colophon Quiz

-##
+## {data-background="images/colophon1.jpg"}

-> "The air must be pure, habitable, and bright, It should be neither
-> contaminated nor smell of the sewer"
+> A

 Regimen Sanitatis Salernitanum